Berserk-Games/Tabletop-Simulator-API/docs/grid.md

 ##Member Variables

-Like [Object member variables](object.md#member-variables), Grid has its own member variables.
-They allow for direct access to the Grid's properties.

 Variable | Description | Type
 -- | -- | :--
 <a class="anchor" id="type"></a>type | The type of the grid.
 1 = Rectangles, 2 = Horizontal hexes, 3 = Vertical hexes.  | [<span class="tag int"></span>](types.md)